ilovespectra/portals/avatars/README.md

-# Custom Avatars in Portals
+# TNEC Animations in Portals

 You can add `&glbavatar2022=true` to the end of any Portals address and import your own GLBs, but there's a few tricks to make this as easy as possible.<br><br>
 You can easily copy the command here: